mila-fox/rsschool-cv/cv.md

 ***
 ## **Code Examples**

+### Task:
-### Build a function that takes in two arguments (salary, bonus).
-Salary will be an integer, and bonus a boolean.
+### _Build a function that takes in two arguments (salary, bonus).
+Salary will be an integer, and bonus a boolean._

-### If bonus is true, the salary should be multiplied by 10.
-If bonus is false, the fatcat did not make enough money and must receive only his stated salary.
+### _If bonus is true, the salary should be multiplied by 10.
+If bonus is false, the fatcat did not make enough money and must receive only his stated salary._

-### Return the total figure the individual will receive as a string prefixed with "£"
+### _Return the total figure the individual will receive as a string prefixed with "£"_